-Romance is in the air, and a majority of travelers appear to feel most amorous when they’re on the road.
+Romance is in the air, and most travellers appear to feel most amorous when they’re on the road.
 This is the takeaway from a recent study examining American attitudes toward travel and love.
-The study, commissioned by Expedia and conducted by GfK, is titled the “Expedia Heat Index,” and reveals that 32 percent of respondents felt beach travel is the “most romantic,” followed by 27 percent who preferred international and exotic destinations.
-Another 22 percent of respondents tabbed the countryside, while 4 percent selected cities.
+The study, commissioned by Expedia and conducted by GfK, is titled the “Expedia Heat Index” and reveals that 32 per cent of respondents felt beach travel is the “most romantic,” followed by 27 per cent who preferred international exotic destinations.
+Another 22 per cent of respondents tabbed the countryside, while 4 per cent selected cities.

 Sarah Gavin, Expedia’s Head of Communications, said travel and romance are tightly intertwined.
 “Travel can also be a good barometer of a couple’s compatibility,” she said.
 “It’s well known by now that ‘experiences’ make people happier than ‘things,’ so this Valentine’s Day, rather than making a reservation at a restaurant nearby, consider a reservation on the other side of the world.
 You won’t regret it.”

 Not surprisingly, Paris, France, ranked highest among respondents for the most romantic city to visit with a significant other.
-When asked to select the most romantic cities from a list of global destinations, Paris was the runaway winner, chosen by 69% of Americans.
+When asked to select the most romantic cities from a list of global destinations, 69% of Americans chose Paris as the runaway winner.
 The top ten most romantic cities, according to Americans, are:

 |6.||Rio de Janeiro||23%|

-Paris was also chosen as the city that Americans would most want to spend Valentine’s Day when single.
-Fourteen percent chose Paris and 12% chose New York, followed by Las Vegas (11%), Miami (7%) and Rome (6%).
-The best city to live in as a single person, however, is New York City, according to Americans.
-48% chose New York, 35% chose Los Angeles and 33% chose Las Vegas.
+Paris was also chosen as the city where Americans most want to spend Valentine’s Day when single.
+Fourteen per cent chose Paris, and 12% chose New York, followed by Las Vegas (11%), Miami (7%) and Rome (6%).
+However, the best city to live in as a single person is New York City, according to Americans.
+48% chose New York, 35% chose Los Angeles, and 33% chose Las Vegas.

-A similar mix of cities are considered to be “sexy,” with Paris (61%) and Rome (49%) topping the list.
+A similar mix of cities is considered to be “sexy,” with Paris (61%) and Rome (49%) topping the list.

 The ten sexiest cities are: